“Uplink established, we’re good to go. Viv, can you hear us?”

 “Hold that thought.”

-As he transmits, the walls of his stomach tense slightly, and moments after, a dark fluid comes cascading down, foaming gently as it mixes with the contents.
+As he transmits, the walls of his stomach tense slightly, and moments after, a dark fluid comes cascading down.
+It foams gently as it mixes with the contents, but the beige suds rise with a volume sufficient to bury the crew and their surveyor, though their weight is negligible.

-“About time," Bern says, playing up the faux-exasperation in his voice.
-“Next time you'll remember to take that with you, right, big guy?"
+“About time,” Bern says, playing up the faux-exasperation in their voice as they swat softly at the bubbles to exhume themself.
+“Next time you’ll remember to take that with you, right, big guy?”

 “Well, the thing about that is I didn’t make it to my desk.
 This is from inventory,” Vivien explains.
 “And get this, not even logged in, or supposed to be there to begin with.
 I’m guessing Cerise has something to do with that, I’ll bring it up to her when she gets back from vacation.”